EchoMAV/PiStreamer/README.md

 sudo apt install -y python3-piexif sudo apt install -y python3-py3exiv2
 ```
-## GCS Selection
+## Protocol Selection
-pistreamer_v2 has the option to stream to QGroundControl as the GCS or ATAK.
-Generally speaking ATAK requires a MPEG-TS video format whereas GCS is a RDP stream.
-Since a pilot will only need one active GCS at a time, either `ffmpeg_command_mpeg_ts` or `ffmpeg_command_rtp` will be the active streaming protocol at a time.
+pistreamer_v2 has the option to stream using RTP or MPEG-TS protocols.
+The reason for this is that QGroundControl/Mission Planner are observed to perform better with RTP streams, whereas ATAK performs better with an MPEG-TS stream.
+The parameter `streaming_protocol` is used to control the output protocol format.

 ## Non-Daemon operation
 For normal (non-daemon) functionality run the script as below: